What You Need To Know About Google Ads Manager (MCC)

 This makes it very useful to compare successful or underperforming campaigns.
 But you can also use this insight to help optimize other campaigns in your portfolio.
 For example, you might have one campaign performing particularly well, which might have data that can be applied to your other accounts.

 You’ll also be able to track conversions, generate automated reports, manage retargeting, and consolidate billing.

 Updating existing campaigns is simple, and of course, you can add new campaigns easily too.

 Manage IVT blocking across multiple accounts

 With Google Ads, blocking invalid traffic (IVT) is crucial to maximizing ad performance and minimizing budget wastage.
-Most agencies these days need to use click fraud prevention software, and CHEQ is the industry leader, blocking bots and bad traffic in real time.
+Most agencies these days need to use click fraud prevention software, and CHEQ is the industry leader in blocking bot traffic in real-time.

 If you’re using Google Ads Manager, it’s easy to block click fraud across all your managed accounts.

 With CHEQ Essentials, you can also use one subscription to monitor invalid traffic across each PPC campaign that you manage.
 As an agency, for example, you might have 100 clients with different campaign settings.